-- Backup your database (to be safe).

-- Use your old apollo-config.groovy to create a new war file.

-- Turn off tomcat and remove the old apollo directory in the webapps folder.

-- Copy in new .war file with the same name.

-- · Restart tomcat and you are ready to go.
+- Download the desired Apollo release from the bottom of each release.
+Official releases will be tagged as "Release" and have a green label. - Expand the archive. - Copy your existing apollo-config.groovy file into the directory. - Backup your database (to be safe). - Create a new war file as below: ./apollo deploy. - Turn off tomcat and remove the old apollo directory in the webapps folder. - Copy in new .war file with the same name. - Restart tomcat and you are ready to go.